-- a.
-Between each period of renourishment, the Town shall operate and maintain the project in accordance with regulations or directions prescribed by the Government. - b.
-The Town hereby gives the Government the right to enter, at reasonable times and in a reasonable manner, upon land which it owns or controls for access to the Project for the purpose of inspection, and if necessary, for the purpose of completing, operating or maintaining the Project.
-If an inspection shows the Town for any reason is failing to fulfill its obligations under this Agreement without receiving prior written approval from the Government, the Government will send a written notice to the Town.
-If the Town persists in such failure for thirty (30) calendar days after receipt of the notice, then the Government shall have the right to enter, at reasonable times and in a reasonable manner, upon the lands the Town owns or controls for access to the Project for the purpose of completing, operating or maintaining the Project.
-No completion, operation or maintenance by the Government shall operate to relieve the Town of its responsibility to meet its obligations as set forth in this Agreement, or to preclude the Government from pursuing any other remedy at law or equity to assure faithful performance pursuant to this Agreement.
+B. The Non-Federal Sponsor hereby gives the Government a right to enter, at reasonable times and in a reasonable manner, upon property that the Non-Federal Sponsor owns or controls for access to the Project for the purpose of inspection and, if necessary, for the purpose of completing, operating, maintaining, repairing, replacing, or rehabilitating the Project.
+If an inspection shows that the Non-Federal Sponsor for any reason is failing to perform its obligations under this Agreement, the Government shall send a written notice describing the non-performance to the Non-Federal Sponsor.
+If, after 30 calendar days from receipt of notice, the Non-Federal Sponsor continues to fail to perform, then the Government shall have the right to enter, at reasonable times and in a reasonable manner, upon property that the Non-Federal Sponsor owns or controls for access to the Project for the purpose of completing, operating, maintaining, repairing, replacing, or rehabilitating the Project.
+No completion, operation, maintenance, repair, replacement, or rehabilitation by the Government shall operate to relieve the Non-Federal Sponsor of responsibility to meet the Non-Federal Sponsor's obligations as set forth in this Agreement, or to preclude the Government from pursuing any other remedy at law or equity to ensure faithful performance pursuant to this Agreement.

-ARTICLE IX - RELEASE OF CLAIMS
+ARTICLE IX - INDEMNIFICATION

-The Town shall hold and save the Government free from all damages arising from the construction, operation, and maintenance of the Project, except for damages due to the fault or negligence of the Government or its contractors.
+The Non-Federal Sponsor shall hold and save the Government free from all damages arising from the initial construction, periodic nourishment, operation, maintenance, repair, replacement, and rehabilitation of the Project and any Project-related betterments, except for damages due to the fault or negligence of the Government or its contractors.

-ARTICLE X - MAINTENANCE OF RECORDS
+ARTICLE X - MAINTENANCE OF RECORDS AND AUDIT